 As the composer/filmmaker of EXPOSED, Fox created four videos for the 2011 premier exhibit.
 The themes were Social Commentary, Metamorphosis, Spirituality and, Time and Chance.
 Although it’s not unusual to see video displayed during an art exhibit, it is uncommon for the artist to be the composer as well.
 The reaction was overwhelmingly positive with people being moved to laughter, shock and tears.

-One of the videos, The Deliberate Dumbing Down of America, has received about 200,000 views as of this writing and kicks up a lot of discussion on YouTube.
+One of the videos, The Deliberate Dumbing Down of America, has received over 600,000 views as of this writing and kicks up a lot of discussion on YouTube.
 Based on true stories but created as an art video with fictional characters, it recently won Best Documentary (2011) from Artists for a Better World.

 In December 2010, prior to the premier, Fox’s digitally enhanced photograph, “Life Sucks,” won First Prize in Photography at Through the Eyes of Love, an exhibit honoring World Aids Day.